It’s an important part of what modern zoos do.

 World Land Trust (WLT)

 The World Land Trust (WLT) is an international conservation charity that takes direct action to save rainforest and other wildlife habitats.
-They were founded in 1989 and through their work nearly half a million acres of rainforest and other threatened habitat have been saved with a further 2.5 million acres now under protection agreements.
+They were founded in 1989 and through their work nearly half a million acres of rainforest and other threatened habitat have been saved with a further 2.3 million acres now under protection agreements.
 The WLT depends on public donations.
+Our most recent donation in November 2021 is going towards WLT’s BIAZA Fund which continues to support the protection of 20,000 hectares at the Khe Nuoc Trong reserve in Vietnam.